henryubuntu/Data-Science/README.md

 Any help to mantain and contribute to this project will be appreciated and acknowledged(if you want to).

-This compilation is made also for those special people that are in our lifes, they do not really need money, they always need care, specially love.
+This compilation is made also for those special people that are in our lifes, they do not really need money, they always need care, specially truthful love.

 I thank the next authors who with his books is achieved this compilation: